Concordium/concordium.github.io/source/net/desktop-wallet/get-started-desktop.rst

 Prerequisites
 =============

--  Connect to (or :ref:`run a node <run-node-ubuntu>`) on the Concordium blockchain.
+-  Connect to a **trusted** node on the Concordium blockchain, either :ref:`your own <run-node-ubuntu>` or a third-party node.
 The node enables the Desktop Wallet to interact with the Concordium blockchain to receive updates and post transaction.

 -  Set up a :ref:`Ledger Nano S hardware device and install the Concordium Ledger App <install-Ledger-app>`.